grafana/agent/docs/sources/operator/getting-started.md

 aliases:
 - /docs/agent/latest/operator/getting-started/
 title: Install Grafana Agent Operator without Helm
-weight: 100
+weight: 110
 ---

 # Install Grafana Agent Operator without Helm

 In this guide, you'll learn how to deploy [Grafana Agent Operator]({{< relref "./_index.md" >}}) into your Kubernetes cluster.
 This guide does not use Helm.
 To learn how to deploy Agent Operator using the [grafana-agent-operator Helm chart](https://github.com/grafana/helm-charts/tree/main/charts/agent-operator), see [Install Grafana Agent Operator with Helm]({{< relref "./helm-getting-started.md" >}}).

-> **Note:** Agent Operator is currently in beta and its custom resources are subject to change as the project evolves.
-It currently supports the metrics and logs subsystems of Grafana Agent.
-Integrations and traces support is coming soon.
+> **Note**: If you are shipping your data to Grafana Cloud, use [Kubernetes Monitoring](https://grafana.com/docs/grafana-cloud/kubernetes-monitoring/) to set up Agent Operator.
+Kubernetes Monitoring provides a simplified approach and preconfigured dashboards and alerts.

-By the end of this guide, you'll have deloyed Agent Operator into your cluster.
+By the end of this guide, you'll have deloyed Grafana Agent Operator into your cluster.

-## Prerequisites
+## Before you begin

 Before you begin, make sure that you have the following available to you:

 - A Kubernetes cluster
 - The `kubectl` command-line client installed and configured on your machine

+> **Note:** Agent Operator is currently in beta and its custom resources are subject to change.

 ## Step 1: Deploy CustomResourceDefinitions